miklb/tm-pullquote/README.md

 A WordPress inline formatting tool for creating pull quotes using a custom web component.
 Works like **bold** or _italic_ formatting - just highlight text and click the pull quote button.

+Note, this version of the plugin was develped for use on https://tampamonitor.com, thus the `theme-integration.css` for that site's colors.
+It may evolve into more as time permits.
+YMMV

 ## Features

 - 🖱️ **Inline Formatting**: Highlight text and click the pull quote button in the rich text toolbar